-JIRA Search Results panel is displayed when the Search is on, there are issues in the search result that are not in the structure, and More Issue button is turned on.
+JIRA Search Results panel is displayed when the Search (see page 30) is on, there are issues in the search result that are not in the structure, and More Issue button is turned on (see page 33).

 As you start typing your search query, apart from the highlighted/filtered issues belonging to the current structure, you can also see those that match your search criteria, but are not included in the structure.
 They will be displayed in the JIRA Search Results panel, which opens to the right of the main grid.